YiLimath/YiLimath.github.io/_posts/2024-09-10-blog-post-1-Birational-Moishezon.md

 ---
-### Note-8: How far Moishezon away from projective
+### Note-8: How far Moishezon away from projective?
 ---

 This note is further discussion about Moishezon morphism beyond the paper.
 The question that we want to study in this part of note is to what extend we can generalize the classical birational geometry to the Moishezon case?